flashcordon/big-history/Exploration-spatiale.md

 which meant engineers had to try to develop ways of increasing the closure of the ISS life support system.

-The Environmental Control and Life Support System (ECLSS) is a system of regenerative life support hardware that provides clean air and water to the International Space Station (ISS) crew and laboratory animals through artificial means.

 The ECLSS consists of two key components, the Water Recovery System (WRS) and the Oxygen Generation System (OGS).
 The WRS provides clean water by recycling crewmember urine, cabin humidity condensate, and Extra Vehicular Activity (EVA) wastes.
 The reclaimed water must meet stringent purity standards before it can be utilized to support the crew, laboratory animals, EVA, and payload activities.
 The WRS consists of a Urine Processor Assembly (UPA) and a Water Processor Assembly (WPA).
 The system was delivered to ISS on STS-126 on November 14, 2008, with the UPA activated on November 20, 2008, and the WPA activated on November 22, 2008.